A Case Study In The Hijacking Of A Movement, and a Warning For The Libertarian Party.

 UNIA Meeting, Oakland, Ca, 1924, American Flag Prominent

 In contrast, the NAACP was founded by a group of white liberals that included Mary White Ovington and Oswald Garrison Villard, both the descendants of abolitionists.
 William English Walling and Dr. Henry Moscowitz issued a call for a meeting to discuss racial justice.
 Some 60 people, seven of whom were African American (including W. E. B. Du Bois, Ida B. Wells-Barnett and Mary Church Terrell), signed the call, which was released on the centennial of Lincoln’s birth.
 This was no coincidence, Karl Marx himself was part of the effort to make the US Civil War about slavery.
 Marx wrote numerous articles supporting the Union, and even exchanged a letter with President Lincoln, and during the Civil War, Marx became one of the smartest and most influential supporters of Lincoln’s cause.
-While the idea of the Civil War being about Lincoln’s love for the oppressed slaves provides a convenient excuse for whitewashing the murder of hundreds of thousands of innocent people, the rape of Georgia from Atlanta to Savannah, he left a mountain of racist quotes that prove he was as disingenuous as the charlatans condemned by Booker T. Washington.
+While the idea of the Civil War being about Lincoln’s love for the oppressed slaves provides a convenient excuse for whitewashing the murder of hundreds of thousands of innocent people, the rape of Georgia from Atlanta to Savannah, the shelling of Vicksburg, and so many other war crimes.
+He left a mountain of racist quotes that prove he was as disingenuous as the charlatans condemned by Booker T. Washington.
 The same race pimps continue to plague American society to this very day.

 “I will say then that I am not, nor ever have been in favor of bringing about in any way the social and political equality of the white and black races.”